TheLeaderDev/BackRoute/README.md

 ```
 sudo nano /etc/systemd/system/backroute.service
 ```
-First, place the following contents directly into the file without making any changes, then press Ctrl + X + Y :
+First, place the following contents directly into the file without making any changes, then press `Ctrl` + `X` followed by `Y` to save :

 ```
 [Unit]